-1.6.
+1.8.
 Prohibition against Retaliation

-Dominican University strictly prohibits any adverse action against any individual for reporting, providing information, or exercising one's rights under non-discrimination or sexual misconduct policies.
+Dominican University strictly prohibits any adverse action against any individual for reporting, providing information, or exercising their rights under non-discrimination or sexual misconduct policies.
 No individual who makes a complaint alleging a violation of these policies or who participates in the investigation or resolution of such a complaint shall be subject to retaliation as a result of such activity or participation.
-Retaliation exists when action is taken against a complainant or participant in the complaint process that (1) adversely affects the individual's employment or their opportunity to access or benefit from the University's programs or activities; and (2) is motivated in whole or in part by the individual's participation in the complaint process.
-Any acts of retaliation, as defined here, shall be grounds for disciplinary action, up to and including dismissal for students and termination of employment for faculty and staff.
+Retaliation exists when action is taken against a complainant or participant in the complaint process that 1) adversely affects the individual's employment or their opportunity to access or benefit from the University's programs or activities; and 2) is motivated in whole or in part by the individual's participation in the complaint process.
+Retaliatory actions include threats or actual violence against a person or that person's property, inciting adverse education and or employment consequences.
+Retaliation may also involve ridicule, intimidation, bullying, colluding with others to embarrass or punish an individual who brought a complaint forward or against an individual who participated in an investigation or a hearing.

+Any acts of retaliation, as defined above, shall be grounds for disciplinary action, up to and including expulsion for students and termination of employment for faculty and staff.